 Shaved brussels sprouts with bacon is an easy and fast side dish.
 The sprouts have a bit of sweetness while the bacon brings a lovely crunch and smokiness to the dish.
 This recipe is SCD (specific carbohydrate diet), Paleo, Whole30, low carb, gluten free, grain free, dairy free, and soy free.

 Side dishes.
 I gotta tell you the truth, I normally focus on the main dish and keep the sides pretty simple.
 Like, really simple.
 Like either roasted veggies or steamed veggies.
 Boring, I know!

 So I’m trying my best to be a bit more creative with my sides but still keep things simple.
-This shaved brussel sprouts with bacon recipe is just four ingredients and is SO delicious (I mean, it has bacon, how could it not be delcious!)!
+This shaved brussels sprouts with bacon recipe is just four ingredients and is SO delicious (I mean, it has bacon, how could it not be delicious!)!